Absorbance

 In spectroscopy, absorbance (abbreviated as A) is a logarithmic value which describes the portion of a beam of light which does not pass through a sample.
-While name refers to the absorption of light, other interactions of light with a sample (reflection, scattering) may also contribute attenuation of the beam passing through the sample.
+Whilst the name refers to the absorption of light, other interactions of light with a sample (reflection, scattering) may also contribute to attenuation of the beam passing through the sample.
 The term "internal absorbance" is sometimes used to describe beam attenuation caused by absorption, while "attenuance" or "experimental absorbance" can be used to emphasize that beam attenuation can be caused by other phenomena.

 History and uses of the term absorbance

-Beer-Lambert law
+Beer–Lambert law

 The roots of the term absorbance are in the Beer–Lambert law (or Beer's law).
 As light moves through a medium, it will become dimmer as it is being "extinguished".
-Pierre Bouguer recognized that this extinction (now often called attenuation) was not linear with distance traveled through the medium, but related by what we now refer to as an exponential function.
+Pierre Bouguer recognized that this extinction (now often called attenuation) was not linear with distance traveled through the medium, but related to what is now referred to as an exponential function.